ppy/osu-wiki/news/2019-07-07-beatmap-spotlights-spring-2019.md

 Both fluidity and rigidity are utilized to provide an apparent sense of difficulty progression in each difficulty which accounts for the song duration while highlighting the heavy percussions present in the track.
 Ranging from the unorthodox patterning for the lower diffs to the aggressive barrage of notes for the higher difficulties, the set slowly but surely progresses into an aptly named "torrent" difficulty which is a great test of skill.

-It takes the ETness of Blocko to combine both quality and popularity in a groundbreaking set as this.
+It takes the ETness of Blocko to combine both quality and popularity in such a groundbreaking set as this.

 _written by [Lenfried-](https://osu.ppy.sh/users/5314573)